jimpick/lambda-comments/README.md

 # To Do List

 * Parameterize names of lambda functions and API Gateway
+* Slack notifications
 * Use blog location for CORS
-* "Marketing" link to project page
-* Slack notifications
+* Check that permalink and blog match
 * Private directory on S3
 * Convert config to dot-env
-* Top-level package.json scripts for client side dev
+* README for web page integration
 * README for client site dev
-* Check that permalink and blog match
 * Override for path location
 * Fetch source page to confirm script is installed on first post
 * Test on various browsers, polyfills